Invoke Decorators

 @record_assistant_invoke

-def invoke(self, input_event: PublishToTopicEvent) -> List[ConsumeFromTopicEvent]:
+async def invoke(self, input_data: PublishToTopicEvent) -> AsyncGenerator[ConsumeFromTopicEvent, None]:

 # Assistant implementation

-async for output in self.workflow.a_invoke(input_event):
+async for output in self.workflow.invoke(input_data):

 yield output